 Over the course of the next decade, particularly after Sturt was admitted to the competition in 1901, the effects of the electorate system would truly begin to hit home.
 South Adelaide was the only club to vote against Sturt's admission - hardly surprising when you consider that the newcomers were to be allocated a major slice of South's territory, which would see them able to claim as many as a dozen former Blue and White players in their debut season.

-West Adelaide’s recent premiership success coupled with South’s having finished last in each of the previous three seasons made their round nine clash at Adelaide Oval a classic David and Goliath affair.
-The blue and whites’ only wins so far in 1912 had both been at the expense of North Adelaide, by margins of 9 points in round five and 27 points in round eight.
+West Adelaide’s 1908-9 and 1911 premiership successes coupled with South’s having finished last in each of the previous three seasons made their round nine 1912 clash at Adelaide Oval a classic David and Goliath affair.
+The Blue and Whites’ only wins so far in 1912 had both been at the expense of North Adelaide, by margins of 9 points in round five and 27 points in round eight.
 Meanwhile West had experienced something of a premiership hangover, losing 4 of their first 5 matches before recovering somewhat after their round six bye to overcome first North Adelaide and then West Torrens with relative ease.